NAMTeam/namteam.github.io/content/docs/feature-guides/base-network/index.md

 ---
 title : "Base Network Additions"
 url: "/docs/feature-guides/base-network"
-description: "This file is a general outline to the contents that the Network Addon Mod has, and is intended for anyone and everyone to read."
+description: "The NAM includes many additions and feature expansions to the game's default networks which are described here."
-lead: "This file is a general outline to the contents that the Network Addon Mod has, and is intended for anyone and everyone to read. "
+lead: "The NAM includes many additions and feature expansions to the game's default networks which are described here."
 date: 2022-09-06T10:09:26+00:00
-lastmod: 2022-09-06T10:09:26+00:00
+lastmod:
 draft: false
 images: []
 url: "docs/feature-guides/base-network-additions"